John versus The Synoptics.

 Synopsis.
 The topic of the Similarities and Differences between John and the Synoptic Gospels is one over which much ink has been spent.
 Far be it from this author to try and rewrite the history of this debate or bring some new insight that has been previously undiscovered.
 However it will be attempted to show that the arguments of those who hold to literary dependency have been justifiable overcome, and that with having been able to establish that John wrote without any literary dependence on the Synoptics, the doorway is open to look at the Fourth Gospel as sharing an Interlocking Tradition.

-In the discussion of the relationship between John and the other synoptic gospels, it is almost impossible to be dogmatic when talking about which theory best explains the similarities and differences.
+In the discussion of the relationship between the Gospel of John and the other synoptic gospels(Matthew, Mark and Luke), it is almost impossible to be dogmatic when talking about which theory best explains the similarities and differences.
 Rather there are three main views to which we can turn.
 It is not the first view on which we will concentrate but the second, because it enables the first view to be unlocked and the debate can turn to a new and innovative way of looking at this issue (An Interlocking Tradition).